bczhc/adb-sync/README.md

 ## Usage

-> TODO

-The supported Android version is Android 7.0 Nougat (API Version 24) and above, because it depends on `ifaddrs` which is supported officially above this version.
+Note: The supported Android version is Android 7.0 Nougat (API Version 24) and above, because it depends on `ifaddrs` which is supported officially only above this version.

 ## Build